voxpupuli/puppet-collectd/README.md

 }
 ```

-Set purge, recurse, and purge_config to true in order to override
+Set `purge`, `recurse`, and `purge_config` to `true` in order to override
-the default configurations shipped in collectd.conf and use
+the default configurations shipped in `collectd.conf` and use
-custom configurations stored in conf.d.
+custom configurations stored in `conf.d`.
 From here you can set up
 additional plugins as shown below.

-Specifying the version or minimum_version of collectd as shown above reduces
+Specifying the `version` or `minimum_version` of collectd as shown above reduces
-the need for two puppet runs to coverge.
+the need for two puppet runs to converge.
 See
 [Puppet needs two runs to correctly write my conf, why?](#puppet-needs-two-runs-to-correctly-write-my-conf-why)
 below.

-Hiera example in YAML of passing install_options to the package resource for
+Hiera example in YAML of passing `install_options` to the package resource for
 managing the collectd package.
 This parameter must be an array.

 ```yaml